Pasar al contenido principal Saltar al pie de página del mapa del sitio

 • Getting in the way of revenue-generating activities

 That's where a consultative human resources business partner comes in.
-An HRBP can provide recommendations to your business, while still keeping your internal team accountable for decision-making and compliance obligations.
+An HRBP can provide recommendations to your business while still keeping your internal team accountable for decision-making and compliance obligations.

 HRBPs and Your Business

 Regardless of industry or type of business, human resources is (and will always be) a key element in the organization's overall structure.
 But there is a "place at the table" for HR that goes beyond the important day-to-day responsibilities of an HR manager.
-In this respect, a human resource business partner can assist a business with elevating the profile of HR so that company leaders are more willing to call upon the HR department's strengths and resources as part of their overall planning process.

 Professional employer organization (PEO) services provided by Paychex Business Solutions, LLC (Florida employee leasing license GL7), Oasis Outsourcing, LLC (Florida employee leasing license GL42), and their affiliates, which are licensed or registered to provide PEO services where required by law.